SrutiSagaram/btp-cloud-platform/docs/40-extensions/using-mutual-transport-layer-security-mtls-ca4b9ab.md

     -   In the *Certificate Common Name* field, enter the name of the technical user for consuming the SAP SuccessFactors HXM Suite OData API.

         > ### Note:
         > The technical user can be any user with the respective permissions.
 These permissions depend on the use case and the API you want to access.
-To find out which permission you need to assign to the technical user, go to [SAP API Business Hub](https://api.sap.com/), find the SAP SuccessFactors API you want to access and from the *Overview* tab go to the *Documentation* section and open the *help.sap.com* link.
+To find out which permission you need to assign to the technical user, go to [SAP Business Accelerator Hub](https://api.sap.com/), find the SAP SuccessFactors API you want to access and from the *Overview* tab go to the *Documentation* section and open the *help.sap.com* link.
 There you find the right information for each API.

     -   \(Optional\) In the *Certificate Validity Time Unit* dropdown menu, select whether you want to set a validity for the certificate in days, months, or years.